itazap/MIE424-FinalProject/README.md

 Next, the reqiured packages installed can be found in requirements.txt.

-Finally, the result notebooks can be ran by either individually running each block, or by running the entire file at once.
+Finally, the result notebooks can be uploaded and opened in Google Colab to run by either individually running each block, or by running the entire file at once.

 # Project Description